potdartapan/terraform-devops/README.md

 ## Terraform:

-Initialize local git repository and write terraform code to provision the required resources.
-Push the file to a remote repository such as GitHub or Azure Repos.
+After initializing the local git repository and writing terraform configuration to provision the required resources, the local configuration files can be merged to a remote repository such as GitHub or Azure Repos.

-Add tasks to the pipeline to initialize, validate and plan:
+The following task initializes, validates and plans the terraform configuration:

 ```
 stages: